westbaystars/exk_passwd/blogs/01-setting-up-project.md

 Starting up the web server with `iex -S mix phx.server` and going to `http://localhost:4000` shows the default Phoenix web page.

-We're no ready to start developing.
+We're now ready to start developing.

 ## Store Our Progress in Git